emqx/emqx-operator/docs/en_US/tasks/configure-emqx-tls.md

-# Access EMQX Cluster through TLS Connection
+# Enable TLS in EMQX

-## Task target
+## Task Target

 Customize TLS certificate through the extraVolumes and extraVolumeMounts fields.

-## Create Secret based on TLS certificate
+## Create Secret Based on TLS Certificate

 Secret is an object that contains a small amount of sensitive information such as passwords, tokens or keys.
-For its documentation, please refer to: [Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
-In this article, we use Secret to save TLS certificate information, so we need to create Secret based on TLS certificate before creating EMQX cluster.
+For its documentation, please refer to [Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
+In this article, we use Secret to save TLS certificate information, so we need to create Secret based on TLS certificate before creating the EMQX cluster.

 ```yaml
 apiVersion: v1